 Leys Estate aerial view

-We have been managing 1,200 acres of woodland and 5,250 acres of mixed agricultural land for 700 years.
+We have been managing woodland and mixed agricultural land for over 700 years.
 The demands on the land may have changed over the last seven centuries, but the basics of good environmental stewardship have not.
 We balance our commitment to work with the community to ensure sustainable development progresses with our commitment to maintain and enhance our natural and built heritage.
 Our twenty-year Forest Management Plan lays out how we plan to do this between 2015 – 2035.

 Supporting over 130 local businesses.